Overview

 Does the Airstream Basecamp 20X have an inverter?

 Yes, it does have a factory-installed inverter with AGM batteries.
 So you can run all the internal lights, water pump, fridge and charge small appliances for several days.
-All the 110V outlets will not work without shore power, though.
+All the 110V outlets will only work with shore power, though.

 Does the Airstream Basecamp 20X have lithium batteries?

 No, the two factory-installed AGM batteries are not lithium.
-However, there is an option to upgrade and change AGM to lithium batteries.
+However, an option is to upgrade and change AGM to lithium batteries during your trailer order or later using a third-party service.

 Airstream Basecamp 20X Conclusion

 We planned our first camping season in advance, and we are so happy we did it.
-Unfortunately, due to the COVID-19 pandemic, many campgrounds were booked and operated half capacity, so it was not an easy task to get a spot in advance.
-Still, that year, we camped a lot, and I can tell you that Airstream Basecamp 20X delivered up to the expectations we had about this little trailer.
-It’s our first season in this trailer and coming from 10 years of tenting, I can tell you it’s another level of camping experience.
+Unfortunately, due to the COVID-19 pandemic, many campgrounds were booked and operated at half capacity, so it took a lot of work to get a camping spot in advance.
+Still, that year, we camped a lot, and I can tell you that Airstream Basecamp 20X delivered up to our expectations about this little trailer.
+It’s our first season in this trailer.
+Coming from 10 years of tenting, it’s another level of camping experience for us.

-Here are some of the benefits of camping in the trailer.
-The excellent night sleep on the king bed, our own toilet and shower, the kitchen that is always there and ready for you, solar panels that keep batteries charged, a fridge that doesn’t require ice cubes, heater during the cold nights.
-These are some perks you never think of until you try camping in the trailer.
-Besides, we can tow it with our SUV and do not need to have a truck.
+Here are some of the benefits of camping in the travel trailer.
+The excellent night sleep on the king bed, our own toilet and shower, the kitchen always there and ready for you, solar panels that keep batteries charged, a fridge that doesn’t require ice cubes, and cozy temperatures inside during the cold nights, thanks to the heater.
+These are some perks you can only think of once you try camping in the trailer.
+Besides, we can tow it with our SUV and do not need to purchase a truck.

-We are happy with our Airstream Basecamp 20X and can highly recommend it to anybody who is coming from tenting camping to the trailer world.
+We are happy with our Airstream Basecamp 20X.
+We recommend it to anybody who is coming from tenting camping to the trailer world.